1969 Uber Cup: Qualification

-European zone

-Panamerican zone

-From the qualifying rounds, four countries progressed to the inter-zone ties.
 From the Australasian zone, Indonesia advanced to the next round after beating Australia 7-0.
 From the Asian zone the Thailand team beat South Korea 5-2.
 In the European zone final England defeated East Germany 6-1.
 From the Pan American zone, United States advanced to the inter-zone ties after beating Canada 5-2 and getting a walkover from Peru.